machineware-gmbh/vcml/doc/session.md

 #### Insert Watchpoint
 The insert watchpoint command installs a new watchpoint on a given target.
-Once the simulation is resumed next time, this watchpoint causes the simulation to be stopped and indicates its `id` in the stop reason.
+Once the simulation is resumed next time, this watchpoint causes the simulation to be stopped when the target performs a memory access that overlaps with the watchpoint, and indicates its `id` in the stop reason.
 The first argument must be the full hierarchy name of a target.
 The second argument is the base address or the name of the symbol to place the watchpoint at.
 The third argument is the size in bytes for the watchpoint region.
 The fourth argument is the type of the watchpoint;